3

 – Rene

-Oct 10, 2012 at 0:12
+Commented Oct 10, 2012 at 0:12

 • Oh yeah :-) And I must say, one of the things impressing me most with this microphone is actually not only the flat response and exceptionally low distortion, it's actually that the mic keeps the characteristics and flatness pretty much all over the pickup-pattern!
-In stark contrast to the 416 (another big favorite) which is very phased and extremely colored in the sides and rear :-) Oct 10, 2012 at 1:55
+In stark contrast to the 416 (another big favorite) which is very phased and extremely colored in the sides and rear :-) Commented Oct 10, 2012 at 1:55

 • Another +1 for the CM3's.
 I bought them on Rene's recommendation and they are really fantastic.
 They are in the 'budget' range price wise but in the 'pro' range sound wise.
 I use them with my SD 744 / 552 and they sound awesome.